9 Refreshing Florida Cocktails You’ll Love

 The history of margaritas is a little fuzzy, but it’s said they were invented in 1938 in Tijuana.
 This drink is a global staple, making it a classic drink to enjoy in Florida.

 Take this classic Mexican beverage to the next level with Florida’s fresh fruits.
 For a refreshing cocktail, blend Cointreau, tequila, lime juice, oranges, and ice to create a frozen margarita that screams Florida.
+Serve it in a chilled martini glass with lemon juice instead of lime juice for a slightly sweeter beverage with flair.

 refreshing peach and orange fuzzy navel cocktails with peach slices for garnish